Few would question this claim.

 The Civil War of 1922 was also traumatic for the pub, which was riven – as the country was – by divided loyalties.
 The numbers in the jail again swelled in the aftermath, but two years afterwards it was closed for good, to the jubilation of all.
 De Valera was its last prisoner.

-The pub has had many more owners since then, and also further name changes, and is currently owned by the trio of Vincent Stapleton, Gerry Ryan and Patrick Kavanagh – no relation to the poet.
+The pub has had many more owners since then, and also further name changes.
 It owes much of its fame to its location, of course, but it’s also a pleasant place to have a pint.

 There are also many photographs of the old Royal Hospital, Kilmainham and the Jail dating back as far as the 1860s.
 Today the “RH” is a cultural centre which specialises in the exhibitions, lectures and concerts.
 It’s Ireland’s only surviving fully classical 17th-century building.
 The building was extensively renovated in the 1980s but has preserved its magnificent classical structure fronting onto a central courtyard.
 An elegant clock tower is set in the front quadrangle.